microsoft/aici/README.md

 rustup component add rustfmt
 ```

+### Running local server

+If you have CUDA, go to `rllm/` and run `./server.sh orca`.
+This will run the inference server with Orca-2 13B model (which is expected by testcases).

+If you don't have CUDA, go to `cpp-rllm/` and run `./cpp-server.sh phi2`.

+Both of these commands first compile aicirt and the inference engine,
+and then run it.
+You can also try other models, see README.md files for [rllm](rllm/README.md) and
+[cpp-rllm](cpp-rllm/README.md) as well as the shell scripts themselves for details.

+The command line

 ### Interacting with server

 To get started interacting with a cloud AICI server first export the API key.